isomerpages/mlaw-corp/news/replies/_posts/2009-5-21-ministry-of-law-s-response-to-ibahri-s-letter.md

 ---
-layout: post
-title: Ministry of Law's response to IBAHRI's letter
+title: 'Ministry of Law''s response to IBAHRI''s letter'
 permalink: /news/replies/ministry-of-law-s-response-to-ibahri-s-letter/
-breadcrumb: Ministry of Law's response to IBAHRI's letter
+breadcrumb: 'Ministry of Law''s response to IBAHRI''s letter'
-collection_name: news

 ---

 Ministry of Law's response to IBAHRI's letter
 ---